qunitjs/qunit/docs/api/QUnit/test.skip.md

 ## Examples

-How to use `skip` as a placeholder for future or temporarily broken tests.
+How to use `skip` as a placeholder for future tests, or to temporarily skip a broken test.

 ```js
 QUnit.module('robot', hooks => {